What Is a Systems Engineer (and How Do I Become One)?

 Depending upon the industry, these are some of the top technical and workplace skills required of a successful systems engineer.

-Effective communication is critical since systems engineers collaborate with fellow engineers, programmers, end users, and various stakeholders.
-For example, systems engineers must communicate technical concepts to those with a technical background.

-This career also pulls on your ability to predict outcomes and solve problems.
-Systems are composed of many smaller moving parts that work together to achieve one result, and systems engineers need impeccable attention to detail and “big picture” skills to see a system from design to development.
+This career also pulls on your ability to predict outcomes and problem-solve.
+Systems are composed of many smaller moving parts that work together to achieve one result.
+Systems engineers need impeccable attention to detail and “big picture” skills to see a system from design to development.

-The list of workplace skills you'll need to be a practical systems engineer includes:

 Communication